2022 Richard H. Driehaus Prize at the University of Notre Dame Laureate

 Porphyrios’ early scholarly work on the classically trained Finnish architect Alvar Aalto (1898-1976), as well as his association with Aalto’s office, plays a significant role in connecting modernist notions of precedent, typology, and language to the classical and modern traditions of the turn of the century whilst striving to establish a relationship with geographic and cultural sensibilities.

 Porphyrios has illustrated the ability of contemporary classical architecture to absorb and assimilate into tradition the best of modernism’s contributions.
 He recognizes Modernism’s contribution to speed of construction and to the production of large-scale developments through the application of industrialized materials and methods.
 For instance, Porphyrios has examined the curtain wall and its relationship to the classical load-bearing wall through the tectonic development of structure and enclosure in the office buildings he designed in Athens and Birmingham.
-With his work he has reformulated the question posed by early moderns so that classical principles and relevant modernists precepts can be seen at work at the same time.
-This is to say that he has demonstrated that the classical and the modern need not be seen t work at the same time.
+With his work he has reformulated the question posed by early moderns so that classical principles and relevant modernists precepts can be seen to work at the same time.
+This is to say that he has demonstrated that the classical and the modern need not be seen to work at the same time.
 This is to say that he has demonstrated that the classical and the modern need not be seen as mutually exclusive options.

 Porphyrios’ definition of classicism – that it “is not a style” or a narrow and confining doctrine, but rather “the philosophy of free will nurtured by tradition” is indeed at the same time profoundly modern and timeless.
 It is his approach that liberates the classical from any preconceived notions of an aesthetic singularity.
 In our contemporary culture, with its tendency to emphasize the differences rather than continuities, Porphyrios’ theoretical and built work provides a renewed testament to creative invention with its basis in humanity.
 His work seeks to reconcile history with design in contemporary architecture practice.
 Through Porphyrios’ interpretation of the classical idea we may see again that the highest aspirations of humanity expressed in our architecture and cities are timeless.
 It is especially because of this insight in Porphyrios’ work and writings that we recognize him with this prize.